Marquess of Comillas

-Marquess of Comillas (Marqués de Comillas) is a hereditary title in the Peerage of Spain, accompanied by the dignity of Grandee of Spain.
+Marquess of Comillas (Marqués de Comillas) is a hereditary title in the Spanish nobility, accompanied by the dignity of Grandee.
 On 3 July 1878, the title Marquess of Comillas was granted to Antonio López y López by the King Alfonso XII, in recognition of his contribution to the town of Comillas in northern Spain.
 The title recalls the name of his hometown.

 The first Marquess of Comillas built a gothic palace in Comillas in 1888.
 Its architect was Joan Martorell, renowned Catalan architect.
 The Palace of Sobrellano, as it is known, was the first building in Spain to make use of electrical lighting, patented by Thomas Edison a year before its construction.